esyede/rakit/packages/docs/data/views/home.md

 **Response for JSON request:**

-If the request expects JSON (with `Accept: application/json` header), Response::error() will automatically return JSON:
+A request that expects JSON (`Accept: application/json`) gets JSON back instead of the error view:

 ```php
 // Automatically returns JSON if request wants JSON